Apple HomePod review: Only Siri fans should consider this bass bomb

 Does stereo sound matter?
 Yes.
 Almost every professionally recorded audio track produced over the past 60+ years was mastered in stereo.
 Apple even sells music as “Mastered for iTunes,” which goes beyond mastering in true stereo, paying extra attention to the high-quality sound modern audio sources are capable of.
 “We’re committed to delivering music as the artists and sound engineers intend it to be heard,” Apple says, and it’s true with iTunes.
 But that’s not what HomePod does.

 Any track you’ve purchased on iTunes (or CD) has been designed to sound “the way the artist intended” when heard through excellent stereo speakers or headphones.
-On rare occasions, artists go even further than traditional stereo, having music mastered with proprietary 3-D positional technologies such as QSound, which was memorably used in the mix of Madonna’s 1990 greatest hits album, The Immaculate Collection.
+On rare occasions, artists go even further than traditional stereo, having music mastered with proprietary 3D positional technologies such as QSound, which was memorably used in the mix of Madonna’s 1990 greatest hits album, The Immaculate Collection.
 In every case, the artist and sound engineers intended the music to be heard through separate left- and right-channel speakers, not through a single tube directly in front of your face.

 That’s why HomePod’s approach to stereo sound is almost mystifying: It’s just not there.
 Yes, Apple was limited by the Echo-esque shape it chose: With $349 worth of components, it could have built a wide iPod Hi-Fi-like box with left and right sides, including the same or similar audio drivers found in HomePod.
 But instead it went with a vertical tube that makes traditional stereo sound difficult to perform, following Amazon’s Echo lead.

 When HomePod was introduced, there was a suggestion that two units would be able to function as stereo pairs.
-Over the last few weeks, Apple has made that somewhat ambiguous, hinting that it might use two synchronized speakers in the same room merely to fill that room rather than performing in true stereo.
+Over the past few weeks, Apple has made that somewhat ambiguous, hinting that it might use two synchronized speakers in the same room merely to fill that room rather than performing in true stereo.
 Apple also delayed multi-room HomePod functionality until some point later this year.
 We’ll have to see how that all shakes out.

-Con: Siri is… well, Siri
+Con: Siri is … well, Siri

 An excellent AI assistant is now table stakes for even inexpensive “smart speakers” — that’s why Amazon’s Echo Dot sells so well despite its limited sound.
 Unfortunately, despite a $300 price gap between the Echo Dot and HomePod, there’s no question whatsoever that Amazon’s hardware would win an AI battle.
 Loup Ventures quantified that this weekend by showing that Siri only answered 52 percent of questions correctly, lagging behind Alexa (64 percent), Google Assistant (81 percent), and Cortana (57 percent).
 So it’s fair to say that Siri is a mediocre digital assistant, and although it has improved a little in the music department for HomePod, it’s still not close to its best competitors.